rugbyprof/Mobile-Web-Programming/Program-2-pt1.md

 - Its submit method will be post: `method=post`
 - We will come back to this later.

-### 6 Adding registration form
+### 6 Adding and configuring the registration form

-This will be in Program2-Pt2
+This will be in Program2 -Part 2